 - Reduce the heat and simmer for additional 5 minutes.

-- Remove from heat, cool slightly to comfortable drinking temperature and strain through a small mesh sieve and serve in a Bodum Glass Cup or mug with your sweetener of choice.
+- Remove from heat, cool slightly to comfortable drinking temperature and strain through a small mesh sieve and serve in your fave mug with your sweetener of choice.